Sumitkup1/Azure-Dedicated-Host/README.md

 # Azure Dedicated host

-#Powershell script to move existing Azure IaaS VM to Azure Dedicated host service
+#Powershell script to move existing Azure IaaS VM to Azure Dedicated Host

 Items to note,
 * Script is to move existing Azure IaaS VM to Azure Dedicated Host